FAQ Elementary School

 Your child will receive instruction and guided hands-on exploration in the core subjects:math, science, language arts and social studies.

-Yes, your child will have a two-week schedule, which includes all core subjects as well as art, music, physical education, technology, library, life skills, and either Urdu or French.
+Yes, your child will have a two-week schedule, which includes all core subjects as well as art, Host Nation, music, physical education, digital literacy, information literacy, life skills, and a choice of Emergent Urdu, Academic Urdu or French.

 The amount of homework is dependent upon the grade your child is in.
 Parents of children in Kindergarten II through Grade 2 are asked to read together.
 Children in Grade 3 through Grade 5 are given homework to prepare them for Middle School.
 Homework is only given Monday through Thursday and generally does not exceed 30 minutes.